zchee/spinctl/README.md

 # spinctl

-spinctl is a command-line tool that management of Spinnaker via gate API.
+spinctl is a command-line tool to manage Spinnaker via gate API.